Benign Underfitting of Stochastic Gradient Descent: Multi-epoch SGD for empirical risk minimization

 with the last inequality following from the standard $n K$ round regret bound for gradient descent \citep[see e.g.,][]{hazan2019introduction}.
-Now, to bound the other term, observe we can control the difference in expectation w.r.t.~the random permutation of the $k$'th epoch;

-The first inequality in the above display follows from stability $\implies$ generalization type arguments; see \cref{lem:stab_gen}.
-The second inequality follows from the stability rate of SGD; see \cref{lem:sgd_stab}.
-Importantly, we consider the stability rate from the onset of the epoch rather than the beginning of the optimization process (to illustrate why, note that for example $\E\sb{ F(w_1^k) - f_1^k(w_1^k) } = 0$).
-Concluding, we have that
+To bound the other term, using \cref{lem:stab_gen}, we relate the difference between the without-replacement loss distribution and the full batch objective to the uniform stability rate of SGD, which may then be bounded by applying \cref{lem:sgd_stab}: